Puri (food): Serving

 Puri may be a breakfast, a light meal, or a snack.
 Like other Indian breads, puri is usually eaten with other foods, though it may be eaten on its own.
 It may be eaten with sweet or savoury foods.

+The most common accompaniments are curries of chickpeas or potatoes.
+Puri served with potato curry comprises the North Indian breakfast puri-bhaji.
+A Punjabi breakfast may pair puri with both potato and chickpea curries.
+Another potato curry served with puri is the Gujarati and Parsi dish papeta nu saakh.
+The chickpea curry chana masala, a common street food, is served with puri.
+Other savory accompaniments include pickle or fried vegetables.

-The most common accompaniments are chickpea curry or potato curry.
-Sweets that are commonly served with puri include pua, shrikhand, and jalebi, the latter of which is often eaten alongside puri and vegetables for breakfast.
+Sweets that are commonly served with puri include the East Indian pua and the Western Indian shrikhand, doodhpak, and aamras.
+The sweet jalebi is often eaten alongside puri for breakfast, served with halwa in North India.
+The Tamil sweet pal payasam consists of puri dipped in kheer.

 Nutrition and chemistry

 A typical Bangladeshi puri, which is made of 50 grams of atta and 5 grams of oil, contains 219 calories.
-Due to being deep fried, puri contains more fat than other South Asian flatbreads, with a fat content of about 24% or up to 30%, including about 7.6% of trans fats.
-The fat content makes it high in calories.
+Due to being deep fried, puri contains more fat than other South Asian flatbreads, which makes it high in calories.
+The fat content is between 21% and 24%, or sometimes up to 30%, including about 7.6% of trans fats, while the moisture content is about 20%–23%.
 Puri has a protein content of about 12% and a starch content of about 40%, including a high level of insoluble dietary fibre.
-A puri contains about 300 milligrams of sodium.
+One puri contains about 300 milligrams of sodium.

 Compared to chapati, puri is low in minerals, though this may be increased using fortifications such as amaranth.
 Though the flour used in puri contains vitamins, the cooking process results in a loss of 50% of folate and 40% of other vitamins, including riboflavin and niacin.
-Loss of water as steam results in significant loss of vitamin B_{12} as well as fast degradation of vitamin D_{3}.
+Loss of water as steam results in significant loss of vitamin B_{12} and fast degradation of vitamin D_{3}.

 The Maillard reaction causes the colour of puri.

 Puris may vary in size, method, and oil uptake.
 Oil uptake is high in puris, and it is higher in puris with lower water content.
 As puri floats to the top of the frying oil, it absorbs less oil than foods that are fully immersed while frying (as with a deep fryer).
-Puri is often cooked at a temperature above the smoke point of the oil, resulting in the formation of contaiminatns such as 4-Hydroxynonenal and acrolein.
+Puri is often cooked at a temperature above the smoke point of the oil, resulting in the formation of contaminants such as 4-Hydroxynonenal and acrolein.
 It is also common for the oil to be reused, causing buildup of such contaminants and further lowering the smoke point.
-The loss of water content is higher in white-flour puris than wheat-flour puris, the latter containing more fibre.
+More moisture is lost in white-flour puris than wheat-flour puris, the latter containing more fibre.
 Finer grains and more damaged starch are also correlated with higher water content.